Neoproterozoic oxygenation event: Increase in day length

+Organic carbon burial

+The Neoproterozoic saw organic carbon burial occur in large lakes with anoxic bottom waters on a massive scale.
+As carbon was locked away in sedimentary rock, it was unable to be oxidised, permitting a buildup of atmospheric oxygen.

 Phosphorus removal

 The increasing diversity of eukaryotes has been proposed as a cause of increased deep ocean oxygenation by means of phosphorus removal from the deep ocean.
-The evolution of large, multicellular organisms led to increased amounts of organic matter sinking to the seafloor.
-This, combined with the evolution of benthic filter feeders, is believed to have shifted oxygen demand further down in the water column, which would resulted in a positive feedback loop wherein phosphorus was removed from the ocean, which reduced productivity and decreased oxygen demand, which in turn led to increasing oxygenation of deep ocean water.
+The evolution of large multicellular organisms led to increased amounts of organic matters sinking to the seafloor (marine snow).
+This, combined with the evolution of benthic filter feeders (e.g. choanoflagellates and primitive poriferans such as Otavia), is believed to have shifted oxygen demand further down in the water column, which would result in a positive feedback loop wherein phosphorus was removed from the ocean, which reduced productivity and decreased oxygen demand, which in turn led to increasing oxygenation of deep ocean water.
 Increasingly well oxygenated oceans enabled further eukaryotic dispersal, which likely acted as a positive feedback loop that accelerated oxygenation.

 Consequences

 Glaciation

-The rapid increase in organic carbon burial as a result of the increased rates of global photosynthesis, occurring in conjunction with an increase in silicate weathering of continental flood basalts resulting from the breakup of the supercontinent Rodinia, is believed to have been a trigger of the “Snowball Earth” Sturtian and Marinoan glaciations during the Cryogenian, the middle period of the Neoproterozoic.
+The rapid increase in organic carbon sequestration as a result of the increased rates of global photosynthesis by both cyanobacteria and eukaryotic photoautotrophs (green and red algae), occurring in conjunction with an increase in silicate weathering of continental flood basalts resulting from the breakup of the supercontinent Rodinia, is believed to have been a trigger of the Sturtian and Marinoan glaciations during the Cryogenian, the middle period of the Neoproterozoic.

 Biological diversity

+During the Tonian, very early multicellular organisms may have evolved and diversified in oxygen "oases" in the deep oceans, which acted as cradles in these early stages of eukaryote evolution.
+However, the persistence of anoxia and euxinia over the late Tonian despite some increases in oxygen content meant eukaryotic diversity overall remained low.
 Over the course of the Ediacaran period, the oceans gradually became better oxygenated, with the time interval immediately after the Gaskiers Glaciation displaying evidence of significantly increasing marine oxygen content.
 The rapid diversification of multicellular life during this geologic period has been attributed by some authors to an increase in oxygen content, enabling the iconic oxygen-consuming multicellular eukaryotes of the Ediacaran biota to become ubiquitous and widespread.
 Initially restricted to deeper, colder waters that possessed the most dissolved oxygen, metazoan life gradually expanded into warmer zones of the ocean as global oxygen levels rose.